 - 2 tablespoons oil or as needed

-- 1 tablespoons lemon juice as needed (optional)
+- 1 tablespoons lemon juice or as needed (optional)

 - Clean and wash curry leaves in lot of water few times and dry them on a clean cotton cloth.
 You can even leave it for few hours to overnight, until they are moisture-free.
 (I have shared an alternate method to clean the leaves in the stepwise instructions in the post)

 - Dry roast chana dal and urad dal until golden.
 When they are half roasted, add red chilies and fry until golden.

 - On Stovetop: To the same pan, add oil and heat.
 Fry curry leaves until they turn crisp.
 Add the garlic to the hot pan and stir for a minute.
 Turn off and cool them.

-- Powder them together along with salt in a blender.
-Store them in an air tight glass jar and use as needed for idli, dosa, upma, oats or rice.
+- Powder them together along with salt in a grinder/blender.
+Store curry leaves powder in an air tight glass jar and use as needed for idli, dosa, upma, oats or rice.

 - To make curry leaves rice, cook 1 ½ cups rice and cool it completely.
 Add some roasted crushed peanuts, 2 to 2.5 tbsp curry leaves powder, little more salt and extra virgin olive oil, coconut oil or hot ghee.